ALL Mayo Ultra Documentation for the 300 and 650k events.

 What are the rider and crew briefings?

-The briefing will take place at the Hotel Westport at 21:00, July 23rd, 2021.
+The briefing will take place on line on Monday July 19th at 20:00, on July 23rd a member of the organisation can brief anyone who missed the virtual meeting at the Mariner Hotel Westport at 20:00.
 It is mandatory for solo riders (or 1 rider from a team) and at least one crew member to attend.
 It is the responsibility of each team to ensure that information is shared amongst all team members.
 We will endeavor to make this meeting as efficient as possible so you can plan for an early evening.

 It is also a chance to be introduced to your fellow riders and crews during the official sign-on.